SayantanBar/Git-Tutorial/README.md

 18. `git remote rename <old name><new name>` : This command renames the remote connection.

 Note : The name of the remote conncetion is always used to establish communication between repos.
+19 : `git add .` -> to add all files to staging area.